 The financial impact was derived by comparing inclusive costs of moving water by means of pipeline and trucking.
 Depending on site location, the reduction cost of conveying water is realized based on 10-mile distance.
-Temporary surface pipeline costs is \$0.63/bbl (USD), while trucking costs is \$1.15/bbl (USD).
+Temporary surface pipeline costs averages \$0.77/bbl (USD), while water trucking costs averages \$1.00/bbl (USD).